-- Budget Compliance Α. al Management 1. neral government funds should maintain adequate fund balances or working bital to meet unexpected contingencies. ~ 2.
-119 The e City will maintain a Cumulative Reserve Fund in an amount of at least % of General Government operating expenditures, up to a maximum of 36%. ese targets shall be allocated and prioritized as follows: A 5-15% target for stabilization of General Fund operations during counter- v cyclical times and economic downturns and to maintain overall operational funding when operating expenditures exceed operating revenues.
-A 5-10%target to protect the City from unforeseen contingencies, catastrophic D. events, and general liabilities.
-C. A target of one year of general obligation debt service payments. d.
+Budget Compliance A. General Management 1.
+General government funds should maintain adequate fund balances or working capital to meet unexpected contingencies.
+The City will maintain a Cumulative Reserve Fund in an amount of at least 11% of General Government operating expenditures, up to a maximum of 36%.
+These targets shall be allocated and prioritized as follows: a.
+A 5-15% target for stabilization of General Fund operations during countercyclical times and economic downturns and to maintain overall operational funding when operating expenditures exceed operating revenues. b.
+A 5-10% target to protect the City from unforeseen contingencies, catastrophic events, and general liabilities. c.
+A target of one year of general obligation debt service payments. d.
 Any amounts transferred into the Cumulative Reserve Fund, in excess of the, targets listed above, shall provide for general governmental capital programs the early retirement of debt service.
 Accumulation of reserves can be made from a wide variety of sources and can include one-time revenue distributions and year-end surpluses.
-3. Mir nimum fund operating reserve balances will be maintained as follows: a.
-The General Fund shall maintain at least 8% of total budgeted operating ~ expenditures, with a target of 12%.
-Any amount in excess of 20% shall be transferred to the Cumulative Reserve Fund and used in compliance with the h purposes of the Cumulative Reserve Fund.
-Each utility fund should maintain adequate fund balances/working capital to υ. meet cash flow requirements and unexpected contingencies.
+3. Minimum fund operating reserve balances will be maintained as follows: The General Fund shall maintain at least 8% of total budgeted operating expenditures, with a target of 12%.
+Any amount in excess of 20% shall be transferred to the Cumulative Reserve Fund and used in compliance with the purposes of the Cumulative Reserve Fund. b.
+Each utility fund should maintain adequate fund balances/working capital to meet cash flow requirements and unexpected contingencies.
 The City shall maintain minimum working capital balances in these funds for operations and maintenance expenses (contributions to capital excluded).
 Therefore, each enterprise fund should maintain an operating reserve of a minimum of 10% and a target of 20%.
-Except for: • The Water utility fund, which requires a minimum of 20% and a targe of 25% to ensure ongoing system integrity through reinvestment in th system. ii.
-The King County Metro Sewer fund and the Solid waste fund, which require a minimum of 8% and a target of 12%. ~ C. Internal Service Funds (IT, Facilities, and Equipment Rental and Replacement) shall maintain an operating reserve requirement at a minimum of 8% of budgeted expenditures and a target of 12% of budgeted expenditures. v d.
+Except for: The Water utility fund, which requires a minimum of 20% and a target of 25% to ensure ongoing system integrity through reinvestment in the system. ii.
+The King County Metro Sewer fund and the Solid Waste fund, which X 1 require a minimum of 8% and a target of 12%. c.
+Internal Service Funds (IT, Facilities, and Equipment Rental and Replacement) shall maintain an operating reserve requirement at a minimum of 8% of budgeted expenditures and a target of 12% of budgeted expenditures. d.
 Replacement reserves shall be established for vehicles, large equipment, and technology infrastructure, should the need for these items continue beyond the estimated initial useful life, regardless of whether the equipment is acquired via lease, gift or purchase.
 Service charges paid by City departments to the appropriate internal service funds should include an amount to provide for replacements.
 Minimum reserves for these funds should be as follows: i.
-Equipment Rental and Replacement: ~ An amount equal to 1.5 times the average annual capital outlay ii.
-Innovation and Technology: ~ An amount equal to 1.5 times the average annual capital outlay ~ iii.
-Reserve balances of other funds shall be set during the budget proce in an amount consistent with the purpose and nature of the fund.
-Evaluation of reserve levels will be made in conjunction with the City's budget. ess 🔻 с.
-Evaluation of reserve levels will be made in conjunction with the Oily's budget.
+Equipment Rental and Replacement: An amount equal to 1.5 times the average annual capital outlay ii.
+Innovation and Technology: An amount equal to 1.5 times the average annual capital outlay iii.
+Reserve balances of other funds shall be set during the budget process in an amount consistent with the purpose and nature of the fund.